-One of the most common sales objections that you’re bound to hear is “let me think about it,” or “I need to think about it first.”
+One of the most common sales objections that you’ll hear is “let me think about it,” or “I need to think about it first.”
 Sometimes that response will be legitimate, and other times the client just does not want to admit his disinterest.
 But how should you respond?

-Once you leave an appointment, the chances of that client actually buying from you drops dramatically.
-Sometimes that’s because the client genuinely needs to think about it but then forgets.
-In fact, expert salesmen Victor Antonio suggests in his video that most people will forget about 75% of what you said within 24 hours of your meeting with them.
-Your goal should be to sell your product on the “first try.”
+Once you leave an appointment, the chances of that client actually buying from you drops.
+Sometimes that’s because the client genuinely needs to think about it, then forgets.
+In fact, expert salesmen Victor Antonio suggests in his video that most people will forget about 75% of what you said within 24 hours of your meeting.
+Your goal should be to sell your product on the first try.

 When a client says “let me think about it…,” you should be saying more than “take your time.”
 Consider asking, “do you need time to consider what I’ve told you, or are you not interested?”
-If they aren’t interested, that’s a good time for you to either show them other options, or thank them for their time and leave so you can spend more time with your other appointments who may actually be interested.
+If they aren’t interested, that’s a good time for you to either show them other options or thank them for their time and leave.
+That way, you won’t waste your own time or theirs.
+You can spend more time with your other appointments who are actually interested.

 If the client is genuinely interested, ask what they need to think about.
 You may be able to help them figure it out on the spot.
-If they need to think about it for financial reasons, you can introduce them to cheaper options or see about their Extra Help qualifications.
-If they need to think about it for any other reason, you can most likely answer their questions right then and there to persuade them to purchase.
+If they need to think about it for financial reasons, introduce them to cheaper options or see if they are qualified for Extra Help.

-If a client would rather speak to you again after they’ve thought about it, see if you can set your next appointment with them on the spot, before you leave.
-They’ll be more likely to actually attend the appointment if they’re looking at you when they make it, and that way you lose the chance of them not ever setting the next appointment with you.
+If a client would rather speak to you after they’ve thought about it, set another appointment with them right away.
+They’ll be more likely to actually attend the appointment if they’re looking at you when they make it.

 When a client says “let me think about it,” your sale may not be dead.
 Always investigate further – don’t run out on good leads!